bentomhall/nih-system/homebrewery/world/people.md

 \page
 ### Soulforged
 The soulforged are the youngest lineage of Quartus.
 In the wake of the Fourth Wish approximately 50 years ago, constructs of many types started to "wake up", becoming ensouled living beings made of metal, stone, and crystal.
 Only a tiny fraction of all constructs awaken.
 No one knows *why* this is happening, or how long they will live.
 Or how to cause one to awaken.
+How they talk and why they need rest is entirely unknown.
+Unlike most lineages, they do not naturally visibly change over time.
+It is rare for a non-humanoid-shaped construct to awaken, and this playable lineage presumes that you are humanoid in shape (bilateral symmetry with a distinct head and torso).

 #### Lineage Traits
 **Ability Score Increase.**  +1 Constitution